Skip to main content

 Tainan

-Taiwan's oldest city known for traditional Taiwanese flavors and street food.
-Features seafood, pork, and balance of sweet and savory.
-Recognized for milkfish, coffin bread, oyster vermicelli preserving traditional cooking methods.
+Taiwan's oldest city, known for traditional flavors and street food that lean on seafood, pork, and a careful balance of sweet and savory.
+Dishes like milkfish, coffin bread, and oyster vermicelli keep older cooking methods alive.

 Cultural Significance: